THE ENSIGN FORMULA 3 RACING CAR

 Apart from period printed information there are excellent web resources – F2 Register, Classic F3.
 If you own an Ensign F3, were associated with them in the past or have interesting information about the cars, I'd be delighted to hear from you.
 There's a diary about the modest use of my own Ensign LNF3 here.

-Formula 3 was always a ‘starter’ formula, inexperienced drivers having the opportunity of close competition in a modern chassis against more experienced opposition, throughout much of the motor sporting world.
+Formula 3 was always a ‘starter’ formula, from Formula Ford the stepping stone for inexperienced drivers providing close competition in a modern chassis against more experienced opposition, throughout much of the motor sporting world.
 From a modest start after WWII the formula grew with the 500cc bike engine cars and then through Formula Junior and the exciting 1000cc F3 ‘screamer’ era to 1971, when the restricted 1600cc F3 arrived, still using production based engines which would fit the earlier chassis or the new generation of cars, like the Ensign.
 F3 continues to thrive today, although without the diversity of chassis seen in the 1960s, 70s and early 80s

 THE BEGINNING